The Increased Difficulty of Concentration

 The Increased Difficulty of Concentration is a play by Václav Havel.
 The English translation is by Štěpán Šimek.
 It is a metaphysical farce, in which Hummel, an academic, juggles lovers, philosophy, and the questions from a strange machine called Pazuk, while trying to make sense of his life.

 It was originally performed in 1969 in Prague at the Theatre on the Balustrade.
-It eventually won an Obie for its production at Lincoln Center.
+It won an Obie Award for distinguished play in 1970 for its production at Lincoln Center in New York.